apollographql/apollo-kotlin/README.md

 | :----- |
 | What do you like best about Apollo Kotlin?
 What needs to be improved?
 Please tell us by taking a [one-minute survey](https://docs.google.com/forms/d/e/1FAIpQLSczNDXfJne3ZUOXjk9Ursm9JYvhTh1_nFTDfdq3XBAFWCzplQ/viewform?usp=pp_url&entry.1170701325=Apollo+Kotlin&entry.204965213=Readme).
 Your responses will help us understand Apollo Kotlin usage and allow us to serve you better. |

-Apollo Kotlin (formerly known as Apollo Android) is a GraphQL client that generates Kotlin and Java models from GraphQL queries.
+Apollo Kotlin (formerly Apollo Android) is a GraphQL client that generates Kotlin and Java models from GraphQL operations.

-Apollo Kotlin executes queries and mutations against a GraphQL server and returns results as query-specific Kotlin types.
+Apollo Kotlin executes operations against a GraphQL server and returns results as operation-specific Kotlin types.
 This means you don't have to deal with parsing JSON, or passing around `Map`s and making clients cast values to the right type manually.
-You also don't have to write model types yourself, because these are generated from the GraphQL definitions your UI uses.
+You also don't have to write model types yourself, because these are generated from the GraphQL definitions your app uses.

-Because generated types are query-specific, you can only access data that you actually specify as part of a query.
-If you don't ask for a particular field in a query, you can't access the corresponding property on the returned data structure.
+Because generated types are operation-specific, you can only access data that you actually specify as part of an operation.
+If you don't ask for a particular field in an operation, you can't access the corresponding property on the returned data structure.

-This library is designed primarily with Android in mind, but you can use it in any Java/Kotlin app, including multiplatform.
+This library is designed primarily with Android in mind, but you can use it in any Kotlin (including multiplatform) and Java app.

 ## Features

-* Java and Kotlin Multiplatform code generation
+* Kotlin Multiplatform and Java code generation
 * Queries, Mutations and Subscriptions
 * Reflection-free parsing
 * Normalized cache